Xanadu (film): Plot

 Sonny Malone, a struggling self-employed illustrator residing in Los Angeles, has failed to find passion in his art.
 He tears up one of his sketches and tosses the pieces out his studio window; the wind transports them toward a wall mural of nine dancing sisters that suddenly comes alive when the scraps touch the mural.
-The sisters fly across Earth, but one of them roller skates through town and deliberately decelerates upon encountering Sonny.
+The sisters fly across Earth, but one returns to roller skate through town, then deliberately slows upon encountering Sonny.
 She momentarily pauses to kiss him before skating away, confounding him.

 Meekly returning to his old job of painting album-cover reproductions at AirFlo Records, Sonny is tasked by his tyrannical boss Simpson with painting a reproduction for a group called the 9 Sisters.
 The cover shows the mysterious woman whom Sonny had met in front of an abandoned Art Deco-style auditorium.
 The photographer tells Sonny that the woman was not supposed to be on the cover but suddenly appeared in a few of his shots.
 Returning to where he first encountered her, he instead encounters Danny McGuire, a former big-band clarinet player and later orchestra leader turned construction mogul.
-During the conversation between Sonny and Danny, the woman appears in person, causing Sonny to track her across town to the same auditorium, where she introduces herself as Kira but declines to further describe herself or disclose her background.
+During Sonny and Danny's conversation, the woman appears in person, causing Sonny to track her across town to the same auditorium, where she introduces herself as Kira but refuses to tell him anything more about herself.